Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle: Abstract

 \section{Abstract}

 As quantum computing hardware rapidly advances, objectively evaluating the capabilities and error rates of new processors remains a critical challenge for the field.
-A clear and realistic understanding of current quantum performance is essential to guide research priorities and drive meaningful progress.
+A clear and realistic understanding of current quantum performance is essential for guiding research priorities and driving meaningful progress.
 In this work, we apply and extend a protocol-based benchmarking methodology (Meirom, Mor, Weinstein Arxiv 2505.12441) that utilizes well-defined \underline{quantumness} thresholds.
-By evaluating performance at protocol level rather then the gate level, this approach provides a transparent and intuitive assessment of whether specific quantum processors, or isolated sub-chips within them, can demonstrate a practical quantum advantage.
+By evaluating performance at protocol level rather than the gate level, this approach provides a transparent and intuitive assessment of whether specific quantum processors, or isolated sub-chips within them, can demonstrate a practical quantum advantage.
 To illustrate the utility of this method, we compare two generations of IBM quantum computers: the older Eagle architecture and the newer Heron architecture.
 Our findings reveal the genuine operational strengths and limitations of these devices, demonstrating substantial performance improvements in the newer Heron generation.
-This work was made possible by IBM Quantum policies which enable independent and objective assessment on their quantum computers and sub-chips.
-We strongly encourage other companies to emulate the independent qubit availability and the fair pricing which allow researchers to perform such assessments.
+This work was made possible by IBM Quantum policies that enable independent and objective assessment of its quantum computers and sub-chips.
+We strongly encourage other companies to emulate the independent qubit availability and the fair pricing that allow researchers to perform such assessments.